 Delve into the world of British theatre, literature and film in this ancient yet very modern metropolis.

-All courses in this four-week intensive program offer University of Pennsylvania credits.
-In addition to a wide variety of theatre performances, the program includes group excursions to cultural sites.
-Program-arranged housing and classes are located in the Notting Hill neighborhood of central London.
+All courses in this five-week intensive program offer University of Pennsylvania credits.
+In addition to attending theatre performances three nights a week, student also participate in excursions to historic and literary sites in and around London that are relevant to their courses: museums and monuments, homes of writers and artists, palaces and historic sites.
+Program-arranged housing and classes are located in central London.

 Note for students from other academic institutions: One Penn c.u. is generally considered to be equivalent to three semester hours when transferred to another institution.

 London is one of the most exciting theatre centers in the world and the focus of this course will be on live performance.
 The "London Theatre Experience" will provide an incomparable opportunity to learn about a wide range of dramatic forms, acting styles, theatrical conventions and performance spaces.
 We will attend three performances each week, produced by companies such as the Royal National, the Royal Court, and Shakespeare's Globe; we will also see a diverse selection of pieces staged in the historic theatres of the West End (London's equivalent of Broadway) and in Fringe Theatres, smaller and sometimes "converted" spaces in pubs, warehouses and even out-of-doors (London's version of "off-" and "off-off-" Broadway).
 Class meetings will consist primarily of discussions about the productions we have seen; once each week, Michael Billington, distinguished theatre critic for the Guardian newspaper, will lead the conversation.
 (Note: Tickets and tours will be arranged in advance; costs are covered by program fee.)